-This Kasa power strip is the ideal solution for automating your home theatre set up.
-Each plug can be controlled independently using the Kasa app or using your voice with Alexa or Google Assistant.
+This Kasa power strip is the ideal solution for automating your home theater setup.
+Each plug can be controlled independently using the Kasa app or your voice with Alexa or Google Assistant.
 You get six AC outlets along with three USB ports for charging your other devices.
 It's a pretty fantastic product that's like six smart plugs built into one.

 Wyze Cam makes the best smart home cameras you can buy for under $100.
-And their best product is this compact Wi-Fi connected smart camera that can pan around 360-degrees.
+Its best product is this compact Wi-Fi-connected smart camera that can pan around 360-degrees.
 It can also be set up for continuous recording, motion and sound alerts, or recording time-lapses.
-It lest you keep an eye on your garage, kid's room, or anywhere else in your home.
+It lets you keep an eye on your garage, kid's room, or anywhere else in your home.

 The Roku Premiere is a compact 4K streamer that offers quite a lot of value for a low price.
 Roku supports all the major streaming services, including Netflix, Hulu, and Amazon Prime, along with a massive library of free channels offering varied content.